 Campus Disability Coordination for Employees

 The University of Wisconsin–Madison is committed to providing reasonable accommodations to permit employees, students and visitors access to employment, programs, activities and facilities as required by the Americans with Disabilities Act (ADA).
 The ADA is a national mandate that requires UW–Madison to provide reasonable access to all of its facilities, programs, and services to people with disabilities.
-For more information, visit the Employee Disability Accommodation web site, or contact Barbara Lanser, Disability Coordinator/Employment at the Office for Equity and Diversity, 608-263-2378.
+For more information, visit the Employee Disability Resources website, or contact Barbara Lanser, Disability Coordinator/Employment at the Office for Equity and Diversity, 608-263-2378.
 You may also contact the Divisional Disability Representative (DDR) for your school, college or division.
-Training is available through the Divisionional Disability Representative (DDR) Program.
+Training is available through the Divisional Disability Representative (DDR) Program.

 Executive Order 54 (report abuse of minors)